TokTok/spec/spec.md

    doesn't it most likely means it is under attack and for that see the next point.
 1. The following attacks are prevented:
-    a.
-Modifying the length bytes will either make the connection time out and/or decryption fail.
+    - Modifying the length bytes will either make the connection time out and/or decryption fail.
-    b.
-Modifying any encrypted bytes will make decryption fail.
+    - Modifying any encrypted bytes will make decryption fail.
-    c.
-Injecting any bytes will make decryption fail.
+    - Injecting any bytes will make decryption fail.
-    d.
-Trying to re order the packets will make decryption fail because of the ordered nonce.
+    - Trying to re order the packets will make decryption fail because of the ordered nonce.
-    c.
-Removing any packets from the stream will make decryption fail because of the ordered nonce.
+    - Removing any packets from the stream will make decryption fail because of the ordered nonce.

 ## Encrypted payload types